cacabo/website/README.md

 # Personal Website

-Personal website developed in Node with Handlebars, Express, and SCSS leveraging local JSON files for storage.
-Hosted on Heroku.
+Personal website developed in Node with Handlebars, Express, and SCSS.
+The site leverages local JSON files for storing data on my education, posts, experience, and work.
+The app is hosted on Heroku.

 ------